Mogaji

-Mogaji is a male surname that is originated from the Hausa tribe in Nigeria.
-Its meaning is attached to a cultural significance which means "leader' or 'chief or a successor".
+Mogaji is a male surname that originated from the Hausa tribe in Nigeria.
+Its meaning is attached to a cultural significance which means "leader" or "chief or a successor".
 The designation 'Mogaji' is linguistically equivalent to 'Magaji', with the latter's adoption into the Yoruba language resulting in a subtle phonetic variation.
-This assimilation has integrated 'Mogaji' as an indigenous Yoruba term with the same meaning "Head of a compound.".
-Also, the title Mogaji which means "The Heir" is one of the two routes through which Imams are chosen on a rotational basis to the position of Imams in Ibadan.
+This assimilation has integrated 'Mogaji' as an indigenous Yoruba term with the same meaning "head of a compound".
+The title Mogaji which means "The Heir" is one of the two routes through which Imams are chosen on a rotational basis in Ibadan.